jcaffet/hypnos/README.md

 For a stop action, Hypnos Lambda :
 - looks for tagged autoscaling groups, suspends them and terminates all the attached instances
-- looks for tagged EC2 instances and stops them
+- looks for tagged EC2 instances in "running" status and stops them
+- looks for tagged Aurora RDS clusters in "Available" status and them

 For a start action, Hypnos Lambda :
 - looks for concerned autoscaling groups and resumes them.
 Then, the ASG is launching instances corresponding to the Desired capacity setting
-- looks for tagged EC2 instances and starts them
+- looks for tagged EC2 instances in "stopped" status and starts them
+- looks for tagged Aurora RDS clusters in "stopped" status and them

 For a list action, Hypnos Lambda :
 - only displays concerned ressources without any action (dryrun mode)